ibireme/yyjson/doc/BuildAndTest.md

  yyjson_merge_patch()
  yyjson_mut_merge_patch()
  ```
-It is recommended when you don't need these functions.
+It is recommended when these functions are not required.

 ● **YYJSON_DISABLE_FAST_FP_CONV**<br/>
-Define as 1 to disable the fast floating-point number conversion in yyjson,
+Define this as 1 to disable the fast floating-point number conversion in yyjson,
  and use libc's `strtod/snprintf` instead.<br/>
-This will reduce binary size by about 30%, but significantly slow down the floating-point read/write speed.<br/>
+This will reduce binary size by about 30%, but significantly slows down the floating-point read/write speed.<br/>
-It is recommended when you don't need to deal with JSON that contains a lot of floating point numbers.
+It is recommended when dealing with JSON that contains a minimal number of floating-point numbers.

 ● **YYJSON_DISABLE_NON_STANDARD**<br/>
-Define as 1 to disable non-standard JSON support at compile-time:
+Define this as 1 to disable non-standard JSON support at compile-time:

 - Reading and writing inf/nan literal, such as `NaN`, `-Infinity`.
 - Single line and multiple line comments.